-As consumer health trends continue towards label transparency, the demand for more insight on added sugars was prioritized in this update.
+As consumer health trends continue toward label transparency, the demand for more insight on added sugars has been prioritized in this update.
 Instead of lumping grams of sugar together, the new label will distinguish between naturally-occurring sugar (think sugars found in fruit and vegetables) and sugars that have been added by the manufacturer.

 2. Serving Information Goes Big

 To help guide consumers to make more informed decisions on what they eat, the FDA has bolded and increased the size of the font of the most important aspects of the nutrition label:

 Serving sizes will change for some products while remaining the same for other products.
 By law, serving sizes must be based on how much food and drink people consume.
 This is different than the current nutrition facts because the serving size is based on how much someone should consume.
 For example, a beverage that had 2 servings on the label will now change to 1 serving because someone generally drinks the entire bottle.